Private Chichen Itza tour from Tulum, El Castillo pyramid

 What time does the tour depart from Tulum?

 Yes.
-Standard includes a regional Mayan village buffet.
-VIP Premium includes a sit-down meal at El Patio de Mi Casa.
-Both are included in the tour price, no separate payment required.
+Both are bundled into every tour.
+Standard includes Cenote Nool Ha and a regional Mayan buffet.
+Premium includes a hidden cave cenote and a sit-down meal at El Patio de Mi Casa.

 Book Your Tulum Departure

-Staying somewhere else?
-See pickup details from Cancun or Playa del Carmen.
+Staying somewhere else in the Riviera Maya?
+You can also book your private tour from Cancun or Playa del Carmen.